Ingenium Centre

 Library and Archives

-A modern library and archives — open to the public in Ottawa and accessible online to users worldwide — will offer a rich array of library books, rare books, trade literature, and other resources, ideal for users researching the history of science, technology, agriculture, and food in Canada.
-The Library and Archives is schedule to open at some point in 2020.
+Contains a rich array of library books, rare books, trade literature, and other resources, ideal for users researching the history of science, technology, agriculture, and food in Canada.
+Open by appointment to the public and accessible online to users world-wide.

 Research Institute

-The Research Institute is a place for Ingenium staff, visiting scholars, students, and guest curators to build communities of knowledge around the national collection, and to inject new ideas and experiences into our public offerings.
+The Research Institute welcomes scholars, artists, scientists, students, and researchers to explore the many ways that science and technology are embedded in society, culture, and history.
+It is a place for Ingenium staff, visiting scholars, students, and guest curators to build communities of knowledge around the national collection, and to inject new ideas and experiences into Ingenium’s public offerings.

 Digital Innovation Lab